 Our tracking info shows that your package has arrived, and we wanted to make sure it met your expectations.
-If there’s any reason you’d rate your experience lower than five stars, please let us know.
+If there's anything you're unhappy with, please let us know.
 We’ll do all we can to make it right ASAP.

 Nancy & Jim from FacelessCorp

 See what that does?

-- It tells buyers who were thinking about leaving bad feedback to contact the seller first, creating an opportunity to turn a negative rating into a positive one.
+- It tells buyers who were thinking about leaving bad feedback to contact the seller first.
+This creates an opportunity to turn a negative rating into a positive one.

 - It puts the buyer’s needs above the seller’s.

 - It connects the buyer to people rather than just a faceless corporation.

 You can bet that if you use an email like that, it will prompt far more positive ratings than negative ones.

 When Should I Send the Request?